 The Importance of Good Sources in Preparation:

 To ace the COMPASS test, it is required that you study all types of questions, and not leave any chapter of a subject as 'optional'.
-Focussed and relevant preparation for the COMPASS can go a long way in ensuring that you do not get dragged down in your level because of a few unfamiliar questions.
+Focussed and relevant preparation for the test can go a long way in ensuring that you do not get dragged down in your level because of a few unfamiliar questions.

 Sources to consider:

 The internet has innumerable sources of preparation for the COMPASS test.
-Even sources that are devoted to testing for the math section of the COMPASS are considerable in number.
+Even sources that are devoted to testing for the math section are considerable in number.
 It is therefore important to find the sources that are relevant for your study instead of simply picking up the first few results of a search engine.
 This is because with current developments in SEO (Search Engine Optimization) techniques, there are chances that a site has rigged its way to the top of the result pile.